-- If you don't quite understand, don't worry for now, just remember we can do these things with variables: - Callthem anything we like (variable name) - Store any number we like inside them (variable contents) - Change the contents at any time (add, subtract, multiply, divide and so on) - Access the contents at any time, so long as we know the name of the variable. - Let's start a new program by calling a new variable x (click on Make a Variable), and setting it to 50.
+- If you don't quite understand, don't worry for now, just remember we can do these things with variables: - Call them anything we like (variable name) - Store any number we like inside them (variable contents) - Change the contents at any time (add, subtract, multiply, divide and so on) - Access the contents at any time, so long as we know the name of the variable. - Let's start a new program by calling a new variable x, and setting it to 50.